Bikes on TTC vehicles

 What bikes can be loaded?

 Conventional two-wheeled bicycles are allowed on bike racks (wheels at least 41 cm [16 inches]).
-Tricycles and motorized bicycles are not permitted, nor are bikes with child carriers or trailers.
+E-bikes, motorized bikes, tricycles, and bikes with carriers or trailers are not permitted on bus bike racks at any time.

 TTC personnel may refuse cyclists access to the bike rack due to unsafe conditions, or for any other reason, at the TTC’s discretion.
 The sole responsibility for properly securing the bike rests with the cyclist.
 The TTC is not responsible for damages directly or indirectly incurred or caused by or to bicycles, to any person or property, or for lost or stolen bicycles.